Reviewed by Jil McIntosh

 The Quebec transportation ministry, the Ministère des Transports et de la Mobilité, recommends that you get your vehicle tuned up before the winter months.
 Make sure your windshield wipers, and heating/defrosting systems are working.
 Always check the washer fluid and antifreeze levels before you hit the road.

 You can check the date of the tires by locating the DOT identification number on the tire wall.
 The final four digits of this number represent the week and the year the tire was made.
+Some tire manufacturers only put this information on one side, unfortunately, so if you don’t see it, it may be on the inside sidewall.

 For example, in the image below, the number 4119 indicates the tire was manufactured in the 41st week of 2019: